-In addition, under 3 AAC 110.920(b), public access to or the right to reside at the location of the population is not restricted, nor is the location of the population provided by an employer and occupied as a condition of employment primarily by persons who do not consider the place to be their permanent residence.
+In addition, as required under 3 AAC 110.920(b), public access to or the right to reside at the location of the population is not restricted, nor is the location of the community provided by an employer and occupied as a condition of employment primarily by persons who do not consider the place to be their permanent residence.
+This factor is therefore satisfied.

-Many of these statutes are repeated in regulations that are addressed below.
-After considering these factors, Commerce concludes all the standards above are met and that Whale Pass meets the definition of a community.
+After considering these factors, the LBC staff concludes all the standards above are met and that Whale Pass meets the definition of a community as defined by 3 AAC 110.990(5).